dyno-might/dyno-might.github.io/_posts/2025-05-29-writing-advice.md

 I think you should not.
 If you secretly use AI, you are not treating the reader as your ally.
 If you openly use AI, nobody will read it.
 The end.

 Also, I think AI is currently still quite bad at writing compared to a skilled human. (*Currently*.)
-It's is great at explaining well-understood facts.
+It's great at explaining well-understood facts.
 But for subjects that are "hard", with sprawling / tangled / contradictory evidence, it still mostly just regurgitates the abstracts with a confident tone and minimal skepticism.
 You can do better.

 **That nagging feeling.**